-Schedule C: Waste Condition number Condition C1 General waste must not be disposed of within MDL377, MDL277, or EPC548 unless otherwise authorised in this environmental authority.
-C2 Regulated waste must not be disposed of within MDL377, MDL277, or EPC548 C3 All general and regulated waste may be temporarily stored on MDL277, MDL377 and EPC548 prior to offsite disposal.
-C4 Residual drilling material can only be disposed of on-site: a) by mix-bury-cover method if the residual drilling material meets the approved quality criteria; or b) if it is certified by a suitably qualified third party as being of acceptable quality for disposal to land by the proposed method and that environmental harm will not result from the proposed disposal.
+Schedule C : Waste Condition number Condition C1 General waste must not be disposed of within MDL377, MDL277, or EPC548 unless otherwise authorised in this environmental authority.
+C2 Regulated waste must not be disposed of within MDL377, MDL277, or EPC548.
+C3 General and regulated waste may be temporarily stored on MDL277, MDL377 and EPC548 prior to offsite disposal.
+C4 Residual drilling material may only be disposed of on-site: a) by mix-bury-cover method if the residual drilling material meets the approved quality criteria; or b) by another method if it is certified by an appropriately qualified person as being of acceptable quality for disposal to land by the proposed method and that environmental harm will not result from the proposed disposal.
 C5 Waste rock The environmental authority holder must, where practical, separate acid producing waste rock from benign waste rock.
 C6 The environmental authority holder must dispose of acid producing waste rock in an excavation or pit and backfill as soon as practical.
 Backfill the excavation or pit containing acid producing waste rock with benign, low permeability material and seal the excavation or pit with a compacted capping layer at least one (1) meter thick.

-Schedule D: Land Condition number Condition D1 The mining activity must not, at any one time, cause more than ten (10) hectares of land to be significantly disturbed.
-D2 The environmental authority holder must ensure that the area and duration of disturbance to land and vegetation is minimised.
-D3 Excluding disturbance caused by access tracks, not more than 1,000 square meters can be disturbed at any one location unless otherwise authorised in this environmental authority.
-D4 The environmental authority holder is authorised to cause two instances of disturbance for the purpose of drilling on MDL277, each with a maximum disturbance footprint of 6,400 square metres .
-D5 Campsites must not, at any one time, cause more than 5,000 square meters to be disturbed.
-D6 The mining activity must not extract more than twenty (20) cubic meters of substance from each kilometre of a riverine area.
-D7 Erosion and Sediment Control The environmental authority holder must design, install and maintain adequate banks and/or diversion drains to minimise the potential for storm water runoff to enter disturbed areas.
-D8 The environmental authority holder must design, install and maintain adequate erosion and sediment control structures wherever necessary to prevent or minimise erosion of disturbed areas and the sedimentation of any watercourse, waterway, wetland or lake.
-D9 Topsoil and overburden management The environmental authority holder must ensure that topsoil is removed and stockpiled prior to carrying out any mining activity and prevent or minimise the mixing and erosion of topsoil and overburden stockpiles.
-D10 Nature conservation The environmental authority holder must not carry out activities in a category A environmentally sensitive area.
-Activities involving machinery must not be carried out within 1km of a category A environmentally sensitive area.
-D11 The total area of disturbance to Category B Environmentally Sensitive Areas must not exceed 1.5 hectares.
-D12 The total area of disturbance within 500 metres of any Category B Environmentally Sensitive Areas must not exceed 21.61 hectares .
-D13 Campsites must not be established in, or within 500 meters of any Category B Environmentally Sensitive Area.
+Schedule [Schedule D: Land Condition number Condition D1 Pre-clearing surveys must be undertaken by an appropriately qualified person prior to any disturbance.
+D2 The environmental authority holder must implement the following measures, where practicable: a) Utilise pre-existing access tracks; b) Retain fallen timber and cleared vegetation and leave in-situ to create micro-habitat; c) Avoid Brigalow communities; and d) Avoid clearing mature trees.
+D3 When drilling, excavating, sampling, or establishing a campsite, the environmental authority holder must ensure that the area and duration of disturbance to land and vegetation is minimised.
+D4 Excluding disturbance caused by access tracks, not more than 1,000 square meters can be disturbed at any one location unless otherwise authorised in this environmental authority.
+D5 The environmental authority holder is authorised to cause: a) seven (7) drill pads on MDL277, each with a maximum disturbance footprint of 6,400 square metres; and b) thirty-one (31) drill pads on MDL277, and two (2) drill pads on MDL377, each with a maximum disturbance footprint of 1,600 square metres.
+D6 Campsites Campsites must not, at any one time, cause more than 5,000 square meters to be disturbed.
+D7 Campsites must not be established in areas of regulated vegetation.
+D8 The mining activity must not extract more than twenty (20) cubic meters of substance from each kilometre of a riverine area.
+D9 Erosion and Sediment Control The environmental authority holder must design, install and maintain adequate banks and/or diversion drains to minimise the potential for storm water runoff to enter disturbed areas.
+D10 The environmental authority holder must design, install and maintain adequate erosion and sediment control structures wherever necessary to prevent or minimise erosion of disturbed areas and the sedimentation of any watercourse, waterway, wetland or lake.
+D11 Topsoil and overburden management The environmental authority holder must ensure that topsoil is removed and stockpiled prior to carrying out any mining activity and prevent or minimise the mixing and erosion of topsoil and overburden stockpiles.